HolgerJanz/FastAssembler/README.md

 - fixed multiplication and division issue, because of wrong overflow handling these operations always throw error "Too big number"

+- new pseudo command INS to insert binary files

 - fix END issue, processing of source was not aborted but the source in buffer was further processed

 - add line number to source output